pruhnuhv/loopana/Readme.md

 TODOs:
-- implement properties for loop prob
-- Handle the case when loop bound is not a multiple of the tiling factor
+- separate loop property from the loop description
 - Incomplete implementation of the simplifications (normalization to make the expression canonical) for affine expression